tbradbury91/LLKVStore/README.md

 A High-Performance Low-Latency In-Memory Key-Value Store

 ## Overview
 LLKVStore is a modern C++ in-memory key-value store designed to handle high-throughput, low-latency operations safely in multi-threaded environments.
-It demonstrates the core skills required in high-frequency trading (HFT) systems, including concurrency, memory optimisation, and reliable data handling.
+It demonstrates the core skills required in high-frequency trading (HFT) systems, including concurrency, memory optimisation and reliable data handling.

 While LLKVStore doesn’t execute trades itself, it represents the kind of ultra-fast data infrastructure used in trading systems to store live market data, orders, and positions, enabling trading engines to make microsecond-level decisions.

 ## Key Features
 - Thread-safe in-memory storage (put, get, remove)
 - Concurrent multi-threaded operations using std::thread and std::shared_mutex
-- Optional Write-Ahead Log (WAL) for durability
+- Write-Ahead Log (WAL) for durability
 - High-performance design optimised for low-latency access
 - Built-in multi-threaded benchmarking to measure insert and retrieve performance